symfony-cmf/symfony-cmf-docs/quick_tour/the_third_party_bundles.rst

     The *default title* is configured under the ``sonata_seo`` extension, while the *standard title* is configured under the ``cmf_seo`` extension.

+The title is just one feature of the SeoBundle, it can extract and process a lot more SEO information.

 Sonata Admin
 ------------